catastrophe-brandon/client-api-test-gen/README.md

 Template can be found as `test_template.mustache`

-The generator essentially gathers a bunch of information from the API spec and munges it into a format compatible with that template.
+The generator essentially gathers a bunch of information from the API spec and transforms it into a format compatible with one specific Mustache template.
 This means that any changes to the template that add or remove data from the spec require code changes to the generator.

 All the necessary data from the API spec is aggregated into a class called TestTarget (for lack of a better name).
 The logic around data extraction/aggregation is in the `target_conversion` module.